-- Rehearsals without an audience may take place in any indoor or outdoor location, but outdoors is always preferred.
-Windows should be opened when possible. - Performers should be fully vaccinated or have not tested positive for COVID-19 or experienced COVID-like symptoms in the last 10 days, or have had close contact with a COVID-19 case in the past 14 days - Performers that play wind-blown instruments should wear a face mask with an opening to fit the mouthpiece of the instrument unless fully vaccinated. - All wind-blown instruments must have a bell cover or be in an instrument bag. - All singers and speakers should use amplification if necessary to avoid projecting their voices to increase their volume. - Spit valves are prohibited from being emptied onto the floor, and performers should use a PuppyPad or similar device to empty spit valves.
+- Street Performers and Buskers are encouraged to maintain small audiences. - Performers should be fully vaccinated, have not tested positive for COVID-19 or experienced COVID-like symptoms in the last 10 days, or have not had close contact with a COVID-19 case in the past 14 days. - Performers that play wind-blown instruments are strongly recommended wear a face mask with an opening to fit the mouthpiece of the instrument. - All wind-blown instruments must have a bell cover or be in an instrument bag. - All singers and speakers should use amplification if necessary to avoid projecting their voices to increase their volume.